-The cabin filter works like an in-home central air conditioning filter.
+The cabin filter works as an in-home central air conditioning filter.
 It catches the debris before it comes into the vehicle and becomes a problem for the passengers.
 Over time the filter will become full of debris and need to be replaced.
-The frequency needed to replace the cabin air filter depends on many factors such as: how often you drive the vehicle, what the air quality, whether people smoke in the car, etc.
+The frequency needed to replace the cabin air filter depends on many factors such as: how often you drive the vehicle, the air quality, whether people smoke in the car, etc.

 At Bob & Sons Automotive we check the cabin air filter at each service to ensure the quality of air coming into the cabin is clean.
 We send a picture of the filter to each customer so they can see what type of condition the cabin air filter is in.